 Admission: Free

-Here’s your chance to catch one of the last fireworks festival before the autumn winds start blowing in!
-In honour of the 8th consecutive year of the Kita-ku Fireworks Festival, they’ll launch a whopping 8,888 fireworks into the sky.
+Here’s your chance to catch one of the last fireworks festivals before the autumn winds start blowing in!
+In honour of the 8th consecutive year of the Kita-ku Fireworks Festival, they’ll launch a whopping 8888 fireworks into the sky.
 This takes place behind the old Iwabuchi sluice gate, making for a vibrant contrast with the antique dam.
 While it’s free to watch, you can purchase tickets for paid seats at the official website if you like.

 Note that the show will take place in the event of rain, but stormy weather will see it cancelled.
-So if a typhoon rolls in to town, you know to cancel your plans.
+So if a typhoon rolls into town, you know to cancel your plans.

-28 – 29 September 2019
+28 September 2025

 Admission: Free